 Magnussen joined Haas F1 Team in 2017

 For the 2017 Formula 1 season, Magnussen changed a team again, joining the Haas F1 Team, to drive the #20 Haas-Ferrari alongside Romain Grosjean as teammate.
-Magnussen was among the point-scorers three times in the first part of the season (China, Monaco, Azerbaijan).
+Magnussen was among the point-scorers five times to finish 14th in the final standings.